-Jazz Lands is all about exploring jazz, blues, rock, jambands, Americana, altcountry, funk, world music, bluegrass and other forms of music with longtime music journalist and bassist Philip Booth.
+Jazz Lands is all about exploring jazz, blues, rock, jambands, Americana, altcountry, funk, world music, bluegrass and other forms of music, as well as movies and books, with longtime music journalist and bassist Philip Booth.

 His short story, “The Night Frank Sinatra Saved Pop’s Life,” was published in Florida English, and he has contributed essays and reviews on pop-culture subjects to Literature Film Quarterly, the Journal of Popular Culture, the Journal of American Culture, and online journal Saw Palm.
 In 2006, Philip received his M.A. in Creative Writing from the University of South Florida, where he won the Anspaugh Award for fiction.
 He nevertheless bleeds orange and blue, thanks to a B.A. in history from the University of Florida.

-Philip plays upright and electric bass with Acme Jazz Garage, Trio Vibe and other bands.
-The native of Lakeland, Fla., lives in Tampa with his wife Callie, son Chase, daughter Carly, and their basset hound Skipper.
+Philip plays upright and electric bass with Acme Jazz Garage, Swan City Jazz Project and other bands.
+The native of Lakeland, Fla., lives in Tampa with his wife Callie and their basset hound Skipper; they have two adult children, son Chase and daughter Carly.